yamada-kd/Relation/README.md

 This repository includes source code to generate neural networks with "Attention", "Linear Attention" or "Relation", which were benchmarked on two different problems (evaluation performance on a NLP benchmark dataset and computation time on a dataset including longer sequences).
 The benchmark results were on "[Relation is an option for processing context information](https://www.biorxiv.org/content/10.1101/2022.04.14.488336v1)."

-For both problems, same architectures were used.
+For both problems (GLUE and (IMDb and Reuters Newswire Classification)), same architectures were used.

 1. Input layer
 2.